abdulbaqi/abdulbaqi.github.io/_posts/2021-10-20-friend-enemy.md

 Muslims should not expose the secrets of Muslims to their enemies.
 If a Muslims betrays his fellow Muslims and exposes the secrets of Muslims, then he automatically gets out of the circle of Islam.
 Moreover, Allah declares that He has lifted his shelter from any Muslim who does that.
 That means in this only-two-club system, Allah is with the Muslims and when a Muslim betrays his fellow Muslims then he is not only leaving the camp of Muslims, actually he is leaving the camp of Allah as well.
 Allah will not extend his shelter and protection to him.
 Let the nonbelievers protect him.
 Let them give him Noble Prize or Knighthood or any other honorary, but these are just temporary worldly honorariums.

-#this verse coming after the earlier two verses on Allah’s power
+# this verse coming after the earlier two verses on Allah’s power

 This verse in Aal-Imran came after two verses describing the power, majesty and dominion of Allah.
 These two verses described the supreme qualities that only Allah possess.
-Hence, following those two verses today’s verse on not taking nonbelievers as friends and helper fits very well.
+Hence, our verse today coming after these earlier verses fits very well.
+How can a sensible person after knowing the dominion and power of Allah still wants to join the club of anti-Allah!

-#it is okey to behave and say good to others
+# it is okey to behave and say good to others

-We need to distinguish between the heart love and hatred and the just treatment.
-A Muslim son or daughter must continue to behalf with his nonbeliever parents with just and mercy.
+We need to distinguish between love which is a matter of inner heart feeling and the just treatment and the polite words.
+A Muslim son or daughter must continue to behave with his nonbeliever parents with just and mercy.
 He should speak politely with his parents and relatives.
 However he should not dissolve his identity and compromise on matters of religion no matter how close or dear a person is.

 >But if they (i.e., parents) pressure you to associate with Me what you have no knowledge of, do not obey them.
 Still keep their company in this world courteously, and follow the way of those who turn to Me ˹in devotion˺.
 Then to Me you will ˹all˺ return, and then I will inform you of what you used to do.
 [Quran 31:15]